 It’s not normal for newborn babies to sleep 10-12 solid hours through the night.

 However, there are things parents can do to help their healthy newborn babies sleep for longer periods at night.

 These tips are not a cure-all.
 I can’t guarantee that since each child and each parent-child relationship is so different.
 But they definitely will help.

 These are the same tips I give to parents of newborns as I complete the baby’s check-up.
 I’m sure they will help your family, just as they have helped many others.

 If your child is out of the newborn stage, then this article will be helpful as you establish a bedtime routine that will help your child sleep through the night.

 Sleeping through the night

 First, an understanding of what sleeping through the night is.
-As I said before, I have a realistic expectation of newborn nighttime sleep.
-This has helped us as we work to achieve a good nights sleep.
+It’s important to have a realistic expectation of newborn nighttime sleep.
+This will help as you work to achieve a good night’s sleep.

 What is sleeping through the night?